OU812: Critical reception and legacy

 A retrospective review from AllMusic's Stephen Thomas Erlewine was fairly positive.
 Erlewine stated that "when David Lee Roth fronted the band, almost everything that Van Halen did seemed easy - as big, boisterous, and raucous as an actual party - but Van Hagar makes good times seem like tough work here."
 Still, he stated that "the riffs are complicated, not catchy, the rhythms plod, they don't rock, and Sammy strains to inject some good times by singing too hard."
 However, he concluded that "if it isn't as good as Fair Warning (even if it's nearly not as much fun), it's nevertheless the best showcase of the instrumental abilities of Van Hagar."
 Canadian journalist Martin Popoff defined OU812 music as "cynical corporate rock" and found the album "over-produced and actually more commonplace" than its predecessor 5150, implying that "the philosophical soul and warmth" of Van Halen "evaporated when David Lee Roth packed it in."

 In a music magazine interview published a few years after the release of the album, Eddie Van Halen expressed his opinion that the record was not mixed as well as he would have liked: "Sonically it was shit."
 Some criticism of the album noted the bass guitar parts are of a low level in the mix compared to the vocals and other instruments.
 There has been speculation that the thin presence of bass guitar in the mix may be related to the Van Halen brothers' rumored growing animosity towards bassist Michael Anthony.
 In later years, Anthony would be forced out of the band and his songwriting credits removed or altered.

+The experimental band Mr. Bungle, fronted by Faith No More singer Mike Patton, named their 1989 demo tape after the album, humorously retitling it OU818.
+The band went on to cover several Van Halen songs live throughout their career.